fate-srd/book-of-hanz-content/BookOfHanz2021.md

 ## Conflicts

 If your opposition is active and wants to get you to back down, you use a Conflict.
-By backing down, I mean that the goal of the opposition is to get you to back down in some way either by getting knocked out and killed, by surrendering, by fleeing, etc. For a Conflict, the two things should be true:
+By backing down, I mean that the goal of the opposition is to get you to back down in some way either by getting knocked out and killed, by surrendering, by fleeing, etc. For a Conflict, then two things should be true:

 - Both sides are committed to getting the other side to back down

 - The “question” of the conflict is either:
   - Whether a particular side will back down in some way
   - Something that the winner can accomplish if the opposition isn’t there

 So if you’re trying to capture some bad guys (or the other way around), that could be a Conflict, so long as both sides are exchanging blows (by choice or because no other option exists).
 If you’re trying to get past guards to defuse a bomb, that’s a Conflict.